-Individual A holds 2% of the equity shares in Foreign Company A. Foreign Company A is effectively managed in Foreign Country A. Foreign Company A paid R100 000 out of its profits to Individual A in respect of the 2% shares in Foreign Company A.
+Individual A holds 2% of the equity shares in Foreign Company A. Foreign Company A has its place of effective management in Foreign Country A. Foreign Company A paid R100 000 out of its profits to Individual A in respect of the 2% shares in Foreign Company A.